pygame/pygame/docs/reST/ref/event.rst

 .. versionadded:: 1.9.2

     On MacOSX, USEREVENT can have `code = pygame.USEREVENT_DROPFILE`.
-That's mean the user is trying to open a file with your application.
+That means the user is trying to open a file with your application.
 The filename can be found at `event.filename`

 .. function:: pump